Welcome to the website of the second UncertaiNLP workshop to be held at EMNLP 2025 in Suzhou, China.

 Workshop Topic and Content

 Human languages are inherently ambiguous and understanding language input is subject to interpretation and complex contextual dependencies.
-Nevertheless, the main body of research in NLP is still based on the assumption that ambiguities and other types of underspecification can and have to be re-solved.
+Nevertheless, the main body of research in NLP is still based on the assumption that ambiguities and other types of underspecification can and have to be resolved.
 This workshop will provide a platform for research that embraces variability in human language and aims to represent and evaluate the uncertainty that arises from it, and from modeling tools themselves.

 Workshop Topics